Why Most Small Manufacturers Don't Need an ERP (And What to Build Instead)

 It’ll create pages that look decent.
 Modern-ish designs, proper layouts, responsive elements (mostly).
 You tell it you want orange branding, and you get orange branding.
 Want a marketplace?
 It understands what you mean.

-The Bubble AI understands when to use conditionals, how to pass data between pages, and even adds appropriate names to workflows.
+It understands when to use conditionals, how to pass data between pages, and adds appropriate names to workflows.
+Workflow generation shipped January 29, 2026: button-click actions, form submissions, page loads, navigation, data ops, email, account management.

 Because it doesn’t know your development conventions, it will create workflows and variables as it sees fit.
-It means that although it’d initially save time, you now need to double-check what it has built.
-And sometimes, improve or fix it.
+You still need to double-check built.
+Sometimes fix it.

 I still prefer creating workflows myself.
 Because when something breaks (and it will), I know how to fix it.